iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.0.2/report.md

 > I assume it does what it says it does, but it's also caused panic in a bunch of people I know because for example I put in fatigue this morning and it was like YOU MIGHT HAVE COVID.
 And that caused a panic attack.
 I'm going to keep it installed so that I can be notified and stuff, but I talked to my doctor and he agreed that I shouldn't look at it so that I don't have daily panic attacks over what's probably nothing.<br> :date: __2020-10-25 15:02:09__

 > Poor updated stats.
 No ability to request or to see Scan frequency.<br> :date: __2020-10-23 21:19:09__

-> just installed it seems like it could be a good way to find out if your around people that have been infected but as long as everyone has the app installed and you have your Bluetooth on so you can be notified 🤷‍♀️<br> :date: __2020-10-23 05:18:40__